Murder of Eva Blanco: Disappearance

-Blanco played tennis with her friends during the afternoon of 19 April.
+Eva Blanco (born 17 February 1981) played tennis with her friends during the afternoon of 19 April.
 At night, the group stayed in a local disco until 23:30, when they prepared to return home.
 Blanco, who had agreed to return at midnight, was among the first to separate from the rest.
 A female friend accompanied her to a vacant lot some 700 meters from Blanco's home in the Valderrey residential area, before they parted ways at 23:45.
 Blanco intended to walk across the vacant lot as a shortcut to her home, avoiding a longer detour through the town center, but she never reached her destination.
 The same shortcut was used by her and other Valderrey students regularly to get to high school.
 Because Blanco had always been on time before, her mother became worried and she called Blanco's friends, who told her that she had already left.
 She alerted her husband, a tow truck driver, who searched for her in the town with the help of his nephew, a local police officer, and the father of one of Blanco's friends.
 Finding no trace of her, the parents reported her disappearance at the local Civil Guard station at 1:00 AM, but the officers were apathetic about filing a disappearance after little over an hour.
 The guard at the door even said that children of her age were all on drugs and she was probably lying in some doorway.

 By 2:30, Blanco's family, friends, Civil Guards and the local police began her search in Algete and the area leading to nearby Fuente el Saz de Jarama, although a missing report was not filed by the Civil Guard until 8:00.
 At 12:00, the family contacted the regional TV station Telemadrid and requested its help publicizing the case.

 Blanco's father visited the local Civil Guard station fifteen times during the night and criticized the institution for not searching the rural roads or using vehicles in the search before sunrise, except for a short 20 minutes run around Valderrey.
 He claimed that they did not do it earlier because they did not have the gas.
 The Civil Guard denied the accusation and said that it was customary to wait some hours between a missing person report and its search.